 - Homework should be meaningful and purposeful. - Homework should reinforce concepts that have already been taught in class.
-No new concepts will be introduced through homework - Teachers should differentiate when appropriate. - No homework should be assigned on the weekends or holidays outside of independent reading and makeup work.
+No new concepts will be introduced through homework. - Teachers should differentiate when appropriate. - No homework should be assigned on the weekends or holidays outside of independent reading and makeup work.
 When long-term projects are assigned, the amount of daily homework should be considered. - Work assigned should not require tools or technology that are not accessible at home or in the library. - Teachers in similar elementary grades or similar subjects (middle school) should collaborate to assign similar amounts and types of homework - Teachers will work together by grade/department to calendar major projects - Teachers need to be clear with students and parents as to how homework will be assessed - Homework should be a relatively minor percentage of the grade in a standards-based system

-- Late work should be accepted within a reasonable time frame and given partial credit - Consideration should be given to the value of an "F" and the percentage that should be assigned to that grade. - Parents are encouraged to work cooperatively with the school and to contact their classroom teacher should homework issues arise.
+- Late work should be accepted within a reasonable time frame and given feedback - Parents are encouraged to work cooperatively with the school and to contact their classroom teacher should homework issues arise.